Old-Fashioned Chicken and Dumplings Recipe From Scratch

 Chicken and dumplings pops up in my house quite often in the fall and winter.
 It is one of my all-time favorite comfort foods.
 It sticks to the ribs and tastes like a dream.

-I make my own chicken stock for this but if you must, you can use a store bought cans or boxes of pre-made broth although I don't recommend it.
+I make my own chicken stock for this recipe, but if you must, you can use store-bought cans or boxes of pre-made broth, although I don't recommend it.
 When you make your own stock, it does make a difference in any dish whether it be soup or this fantastic chicken and dumplings recipe.
-Making it yourself allows you to develop and tweak the stock to your own liking which in return, makes anything that your home made stock is used in taste much better to you.
+Making it yourself allows you to develop and tweak the stock to your own liking—which, in return, makes anything that your homemade stock is used in taste much better to you.

 This is especially good the day after it is made.
 Any leftovers can be kept in the fridge or even frozen.
 It is the best fast food in the world.
 Just warm it up and you are ready to go.